 Jupiter's Final Days

 No longer resembling Jupiter, No. 1195 was sold later that same year to the Gila Valley, Globe, and Northern Railroad in Arizona.
-Being the first locomotive on their railroad, the GVG&N renamed her N0.
-1. There she had a loyal following and only one more change awaited “Ol’ One Spot.”
+Being the first locomotive on their railroad, the GVG&N renamed her No. 1.
+There she had a loyal following and only one more change awaited “Ol’ One Spot.”

-The locomotive that had once been the proud Jupiter, ran on the Globe until the early 1900’s when, despite efforts of her last engineer to save her, the railroad sold their historic locomotive to scrappers. her sale brought the railroad a scrapper’s fee of $1,000.
+The locomotive that had once been the proud Jupiter, ran on the Globe until the early 1900’s when, despite efforts of her last engineer to save her, the railroad sold their historic locomotive to scrappers.
+Her sale brought the railroad a scrapper’s fee of $1,000.

 Union Pacific No. 119 Saves the Day

 During November 1868, Rogers Locomotive and Machine Works of Paterson, New Jersey, built Union Pacific locomotives No. 116, No. 117, No. 118, No. 119, and No. 120.
-Seven months laster, No. 119 received the call to pull Union Pacific Vice-President Thomas Durant and his contingent of dignitaries to Promontory Summit.
+Seven months laster, No. 119 received the call to pull Union Pacific Vice-President, Thomas Durant, and his contingent of dignitaries to Promontory Summit.
 Like Stanford, Durant originally chose a different locomotive to take part in the Golden Spike Ceremony.

 En route to Promontory for the ceremony, which was scheduled for May 8, the Durant Special was forced onto a siding and stopped at the little town of Piedmont, Wyoming, not far from the Utah border.
 There to greet Durant were over 400 laid off tie cutters, who had been waiting three months to be paid.

-Durant’s coach was immediately chained to the siding, and after a delay of nearly two days, the men’s pay arrived.
-The delay caused Durant substantial embarrassment, cost his original locomotive her place in history and moved the Golden Spike Ceremony to May 10.
+Durant’s coach was immediately chained to the siding and after a delay of nearly two days, the men’s pay arrived.
+The delay caused Durant substantial embarrassment, cost his original locomotive her place in history, and moved the Golden Spike Ceremony to May 10.